Robert Kubica

 On 6 February 2011, Kubica was seriously injured in a crash at the Ronde di Andora rally, in which he suffered partial amputation to his forearm, and fractures on his right elbow, shoulder, and leg.
-He was taking part to better his skills.
-Kubica told Italian newspaper La Gazzetta dello Sport in a bedside interview that he could feel the fingers in his right hand and was determined to make a swift return to Formula One in 2011.
-Since his return to good health, he initially stated that a return to Formula One would be "nearly impossible" because of his injury.
-Several years later, Kubica confirmed he had signed a pre-contract for the season with Ferrari, a move that was eventually cancelled by his devastating rally crash in early 2011.
+He told Italian newspaper La Gazzetta dello Sport in a bedside interview that he could feel the fingers in his right hand and was determined to make a swift return to Formula One in 2011.
+After rehabilitation, he said that a return to F1 would be "nearly impossible".
+Several years later, Kubica revealed that he had signed a pre-contract with Ferrari for the season, a move that was eventually ruled out by his crash injuries.

-Kubica returned to racing in September 2012, winning a minor rally in Italy.
-Kubica was named one of "The Men of the Year 2012" by Top Gear magazine for his return to auto racing.
+Kubica returned to rallying in September 2012, winning a minor rally in Italy.
+He was named one of "The Men of the Year 2012" by Top Gear magazine for his return to auto racing.
 In 2013, he drove for Citroën in the European and WRC2 Championships.
-He went on to win the inaugural WRC-2 title, and moved to the WRC championship full-time in 2014, driving a Ford Fiesta RS WRC prepared by M-Sport.
+He went on to win the inaugural WRC-2 title, and moved to the World Rally Championship full-time in 2014, driving a Ford Fiesta RS WRC prepared by M-Sport.